aghaynes/stats_edu_vignettes/SampleSize/SampleSizeCalculation.md

 frustrating for both parties.
 The investigator just wants a number that they can write in their proposal/protocol/grant application.
 The statistician cannot give a number without various details.
-Hence, a good understanding from both sides is primordial.
-The aim of the study has to be well defined and all the needed assumptions educated guessed.
+Hence, a good understanding from both sides is important.
+The aim of the study has to be well defined and all the necessary numbers should be available, either from data (clinical or published studies) or based on experience.

-There are two important concepts to understand before we move forward:
-Type 1 error and Type 2 error.

-#### Type 1 error

-A type 1 error is the rejection of the null hypothesis when it is actually true (i.e. a false positive - e.g. a pregnant man).
-This is controlled by the selection of *α*, the test significance level, which is normally set at 0.05 (which represents incorrectly rejecting the null hypothesis 5% of the time).
-For more exploratory analyses, it might be relaxed it to 0.1.

-#### Type 2 error

-Type 2 errors are failing to reject the null hypotheses when they is actually false (i.e. a false negative - e.g. telling a pregnant woman that is not pregnant).
-This is controlled by the power, which is generally set at 0.8.

-### Two main paradigms:
+See the [What the statistician needs to know](#what-the-statistician-needs-to-know) section for further information.

+There are two main paradigms in clinical trials - precision and null hypothesis significance testing.

-#### Null hypothesis significance testing (NHST)
+### Null hypothesis significance testing (NHST)

 The aim is to assess if there is a statistical difference between e.g. two groups.
 For example